-Martin Messner, elected NYSUT's secretary-treasurer in April 2014, is the past president of the Schoharie Teachers' Association.
-He taught health and physical education in Schoharie for 11 years at both the junior and senior high school levels.
+A past president of the Schoharie Teachers' Association, Messner taught health and physical education in Schoharie for 11 years at both the junior and senior high school levels.